Accreditation

 Target Audience

-This activity is intended for oncologists, hematologists, pathologists, clinical scientists, nurse practitioners, physician assistants, nurses, and pharmacists charged with the care of patients with cancer.
+This activity is intended for oncologists, hematologists, pathologists, clinical scientists, nurse practitioners, physician assistants, nurses, and pharmacists engaged in the care of patients with cancer.

 Learning Objectives

-- Examine the results and implications of clinical trials that are examining current and emerging therapeutic regimens for patients with solid tumors, including thoracic, breast, head and neck, gynecologic, CNS, gastrointestinal, and genitourinary cancers
+- Discuss the results of recent clinical trials that are examining current and emerging treatment strategies for patients with solid tumors, including thoracic, breast, head and neck, gynecologic, CNS, gastrointestinal, and genitourinary cancers

-- Assess the safety and efficacy of currently approved and emerging treatments for patients with hematologic malignancies, including patients with lymphoma, leukemia, and multiple myeloma
+- Evaluate recent data of currently approved and emerging therapies aimed at improving the outcomes for patients with hematologic malignancies, including patients with Hodgkin and non-Hodgkin lymphoma, chronic and acute leukemia, and multiple myeloma

-- Discuss optimal approaches for integrating novel agents into the treatment armamentarium to maximize the outcomes of patients with hematologic and solid tumor malignancies
+- Develop strategies for integrating novel agents into the treatment armamentarium to maximize the outcomes of patients with hematologic and solid tumor malignancies

-- Evaluate strategies to increase patient and HCP participation in clinical trials in order to address current unmet needs faced by patients with cancer
+- Assess approaches that will lead to increased patient and clinician participation in clinical trials in order to address current unmet needs faced by patients with cancer

-In support of improving patient care, this activity has been planned and implemented by Partners for Advancing Clinical Education (PACE) and Bio Ascend LLC.
-PACE is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by Partners for Advancing Clinical Education (Partners) and Bio Ascend.
+Partners is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Physician Continuing Education